FIRST THING’S FIRST: IF YOU’RE WONDERING, THIS IS FOR YOU.

 - $185 per session = $1,110 total (payment plans available)

 We’ll start with an introductory session to situate ourselves in a shared understanding of where you’re at with your creative practice.
 What are your writing goals?
 What’s in your way?
 Then, we’ll meet every other week, and you’ll have gentle assignments to tackle in between, plus my editing support, accountability check-ins, and other bonuses noted above.
-As your 3-month commitment comes to a close, you’ll have the option to continue forward with another 3- or 6-month commitment at the same rate.
+We’ll start with a 3-month commitment — long enough to get you settled in your voice and your vision, as well as your chair — and as it comes to a close, you’ll have the option to continue forward with another 3- or 6-month commitment at the same rate.
+(Most folks do!)

 ONE-OFF CLARITY SESSIONS